Blog > Category Post > Posted: 2021-Apr-26, Updated: 2021-May-03

 The good the bad and the ugly

 To give you a better picture of the differences between Vinyl, Aluminum, Wood and clad windows we looked at products being offered in the Ottawa area - from various suppliers and installers.
 We have tried to give the reader an unbiased comparison of a range of products so that they can make informed decisions.
-Note: We have not factored window hardware glazing, and glass options into the comparisons.
+Note: We have not factored window hardware glazing and glass options into the comparisons.

 Vinyl/fibreglass Windows